domeniconappo/grib-interpolator/README.md

 LICENSE
 =======

-**This software comes as Open Source and licensed via AGPL v3.
+**This software comes as Open Source and it's licensed via AGPL v3.
 More details in LICENSE.MD file.
 It was developed under the initiative Copernicus, EFAS operational center @ECMWF (Reading, UK).**

 **Author: Domenico Nappo**

 **You can use, share and redistribute this software by clearly reporting the statement above.
-If you plan to use it for commercial purposes, please think about to donate something to support maintenance and further development.**
+If you plan to use it for commercial purposes, please consider to donate to support maintenance and further development.**

 [![Donate paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GSNG8RN77WWNA)